deficollective/defiscan/src/content/protocols/uniswap-v3-polygon.md

 ## Chain

 Uniswap v3 is deployed on various chains.
 This review is based on the Polygon PoS chain, an EVM-compatible, proof-of-stake sidechain for Ethereum.
-Polygon PoS plans to transition to a Validium model with a state-validating bridge.
-Currently, the bridge is validated by Polygon validators and supports asset and data movement between Polygon and Ethereum. [[1]](https://l2beat.com/scaling/projects/polygon-pos)
+Polygon PoS does not compose over a functional proof system.
+Instead, the chain relies on "single entities to safely update the state.
+A malicious proposer can finalize an invalid state, which can cause loss of funds." [[1]](https://l2beat.com/scaling/projects/polygon-pos)

 > Chain score: H

 ## Upgradeability

-Two potential upgrades can be implemented for the contracts deployed on Polygon that comprise the Uniswap V3 deployment:
+Two potential updates can be implemented for the contracts deployed on Polygon that comprise the Uniswap V3 deployment:

 1. Adjusting the Fee Parameter
 2. Updating the `NonFungibleTokenPositionDescriptor` Implementation (via the proxy upgradeable pattern)

-Beyond these, the protocol’s contracts are immutable.
-No entity has the ability to pause, revert trade execution, or alter the protocol's behavior in any way.
-Importantly, no user funds or unclaimed yield are impacted by the remaining permissions.
+These updates require a governance vote on the Ethereum chain through Uniswap's on-chain governance system.
+The execution of this vote is trustless but involves the Polygon native cross-chain messaging protocol.
+This protocol can censor valid governance vote results or include invalid results.
+The risk of such malicious activity is reflected in the [#Chain](#chain) score.

-The aforementioned changes require a governance vote on the Ethereum mainnet chain.
-The execution of this vote involves the Polygon native cross-chain messaging protocol which can be censored and thus prevent the upgrade (encapsulated with High Risk in [#Chain](#chain) section).
+Beyond these updates, the protocol’s contracts are immutable.
+No entity has the ability to pause, revert trade execution, or alter the protocol's behavior in any other way.
+Importantly, no user funds or unclaimed yield are impacted by the remaining permissions or by the risk of manipulating Uniswap governance vote results through Polygon's cross-chain messaging protocol.

 > Upgradeability score: L